wp-plugins/easy-image-gallery/readme.txt

 = Usage =

 Galleries are automatically appended to the bottom of your post/page unless you use the shortcode below.
 Using the shortcode will give you finer control over placement within the content area.
+Plugin settings are located under Settings -> Media

 = Note =